DanecLacey/SmaxKernels/README.md

 cd SmaxKernels/tests
 make INSTALL_PATH=<install path>
 ```

+### Notice ###
+This project is very much still in development, and many features may be unfinished or broken.
+* As of 2025.04.24 Only OpenMP implementations of SpGEMM and SpMV are publicly available

 ### Contributing ###
 Pull requests and issues are welcome.
 Please open an issue first to propose changes or feature additions.